Director of Growth at Comparethemarket

 Alex is passionate about helping people make great financial decisions.
 He regularly comments in the media, particularly on:

 - Market insights and key trends in insurance

 Alex's background in the industry

 “I’ve worked in financial services for over 10 years.
-I worked in a leading role at Amazon, concentrating on digital payments, and then in a commercial focused role at Compare the Market.
-I now head up the Trading team at Compare the Market.”
+I worked in a leading role at Amazon, concentrating on digital payments, and then in a commercial focused role at Comparethemarket.
+I'm now Director of Growth at Comparethemarket.”